faern/3dprinter-config/tuning.md

 Do this cold and with a disconnected hotend, to only measure the extruder itself.

+## Maximum Volumetric Flow Rate

+The act of figuring out how fast your hotend and nozzle combination can melt plastic.
+Has to be measured once per hotend and nozzle combo as well as temperature.
+If you lower the nozzle print temperature, your max flow rate will also go down.

+The calibration built into Orca slicer is really simple and fast, use it!.
+The method described by Elli in https://ellis3dp.com/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.html#method is really weird.
+In theory it's very simple.
+But every time I have tried it, I start losing out on extruded amount at *very* low flow rates.

 ## First layer squish

 Should in theory only have to be done once with TAP.
 Or after every time you reassemble the TAP part of the toolhead at least.
 But in practice it seems to be needed more often.
 Do after nozzle changes etc.